-Subject Music Exam Board Eduqas Overview GCSE Music is about making and listening to music.
+Subject Music Exam Board OCR Overview GCSE Music is about making and listening to music.
 It covers performing, composing and listening in a wide variety of musical styles including music from the 1700s up to and including music from the present day.
 You will also explore musical structures and devices and study music from films and from around the world.
 GCSE Music is considered an academic course and will require you to be able to read music.
 You should also be able to perform on an instrument or voice and the minimum required level for this is around Grade 3 by the final year of the course.
-Course Structure & Assessment Component 1: Performing Non-exam assessment: internally assessed, externally moderated 30% of qualification You will perform (play or sing) and submit between four and six minutes of music in total.
-The pieces can be in any style and on any instrument but one must be with other players (ensemble).
-It is recommended that the pieces you perform are around Grade 3 Level, but that does not mean that you have had to have previously taken and passed the graded (ABRSM/Rock School) exam.
-You will be expected to receive tuition on your instrument/voice for this part of the course and your instrumental/singing teacher will help you pick the most appropriate pieces.
-Your performances will be recorded and marked by your classroom teacher.
-Component 2: Composing Non-exam assessment: internally assessed, externally moderated 30% of qualification You will compose two pieces: one in response to a brief set by the exam board, and the other a free composition with the brief set by you.
-The combined duration of the compositions must be of at least three minutes and each composition should be a minimum of one minute in length .
-You may also use technology to record work and to produce printed scores and extract parts.
-Component 3: Appraising Written examination 1 hour 15 minutes 40% of qualification This component is assessed via a listening examination.
-Eight questions in total, two on each of the four areas of study.
-Area of study: 1: Musical Forms and Devices 2: Music for Ensemble 3: Film Music 4: Popular Music Two of the eight questions are based on extracts set by exam board.
-Will I enjoy the course?
-You will enjoy this course if you want to study a subject that: Involves performing Involves listening to and analysing all kinds of music Involves composing and arranging music Gives you the opportunity to play music with others in a rock group, band, orchestra or choir Gives you the opportunity to learn more about, and use, music technology Career Opportunities This course could be the springboard for a career in music performance, composition or jobs such as music therapy or teaching.
-However, music will also prepare you for a wide range of careers, as you will develop life-skills that are highly valued by employers, including: critical and creative thinking, aesthetic sensitivity, emotional awareness, cultural understanding, self-discipline, self-confidence and self-motivation.
-Further Information Mr N Collins n.collins@jfan.org.uk
+Course Structure & Assessment Topics covered AOS1: Instrument study (exploring your instrument/voice) AOS2: The Concerto Through Time: The Concerto, from the Baroque period, Classical period through to the Romantic period AOS3: Rhythms of the World: explore the traditional rhythmic drumming roots from four geographical regions of the world: Indian Classical Music; Bhangra; Greek Music; Israeli Music; African Drumming; Calypso and Samba AOS4: Film Music and Music for Video Games: music written specifically for film, western classical tradition and soundtracks for video games AOS5: Conventions of Pop Music: Rock 'n' roll, Rock Anthems, Pop Ballads and solo artists What we will do You will have 5 Music lessons a fortnight.
+Lessons will stretch and challenge students in their knowledge of musical elements All lessons will involve performing, composing and/or listening activities.
+Students will develop an appreciation for a range of music.
+Assessment: • 30% performing (two performances: one solo and one as an ensemble recorded in Year 11) • 30% composing (two compositions: one own choice composition in Year 10, one set to a brief set in Year 11) • 40% listening/written exam in June Year 11 which includes all the areas of study Will I enjoy the course?
+Career You will enjoy this course if you want to study a subject that: Involves creating and performing Involves listening to and analysing all kinds of music Involves composing and arranging music Gives you the opportunity to play music with others in a rock group, band, orchestra or choir Gives you the opportunity to learn more about, and use, music technology Opportunities as music therapy or teaching.
+However, music will also prepare you for a wide range of careers, as you will develop life-skills that are highly valued by employers, including: critical and creative thinking, aesthetic sensitivity, emotional awareness, cultural understanding, self-discipline, self- confidence and self-motivation.
+Further Information Ms R Aniff raniff@joycefrankland.org